Maisha Colter, Chief Executive Officer

 Allison Guerra, Interim Director of Battering Intervention and Prevention

-Through her passion for social change, Allison has risen through the ranks of AVDA’s Battering Intervention and Prevention Program.
+Through her passion for social change, Allison has risen through the ranks of AVDA’s Battering Intervention and Prevention Program (BIPP).
 She began work at AVDA in 2016 as the part-time BIPP Program Assistant.
 She immediately expressed interest in group facilitation and began to assist in the Spanish BIPP groups.
 Eventually she became full-time staff, and while working, she obtained her bachelor’s degree in psychology and masters of education in counseling and development.
-Currently, she is studying to become a Licensed Professional Counselor Associate.
+She recently became a Licensed Professional Counselor Associate.

 Brenda Estrada, Director of Advocacy Services